 biliary dilatation: may be present in ~85% of cases 9

 distortion of the biliary tree due to associated cirrhosis

 Treatment and prognosis

-The only cure available at present is orthotopic liver transplantation (OLT) with 5 year survival rates approaching 80% 10-11.
-However there is evidence that PSC may recur in 5-20% of patients post transplantation 10-12.
+The only cure available at present is orthotopic liver transplantation (OLT) with 5-year survival rates approaching 80% 10,11.
+However, there is evidence that primary sclerosing cholangitis may recur in 5-20% of patients post-transplantation 10-12.

-- 4x greater risk compared to IBD patients without PSC
+4x greater risk compared to IBD patients without primary sclerosing cholangitis

 General imaging differential considerations include:

 cirrhosis from other causes